 Then by repeating this procedure (select two parent chromosomes and create one child chromosome), say 100 times, we create the next generation.
-The population of the next generation includes same number of chromosomes in the previous population.
+The population of the next generation includes the same number of chromosomes in the population of the previous generation.
 Thus we can evolve the first random population of chromosomes generation by generation.
 We can expect those chromosomes' performance becomes better and better gradually.